marcw/rss-writer/README.md

 Use this library if you want:

 - RSS2 feeds (because there's no support for other types of feed).
-- Extensions for iTunes podcasting, Slash, Sy or GeoRSS.
+- Extensions for iTunes podcasting, Slash, Sy, DublinCreator, Atom, or just your own.
-- Minimal memory footprint thanks to XML streaming.
-- Minimal TTFB thanks to XML streaming.
+- Best performance (memory and TTFB) thanks to XML Streaming.
 - Object oriented feed creation with POPO

 ## How does it work?